 bII7 (Db7) Dominant Substitute SubV7/I

-The bII7 is the Dominant Substitute of the main dominant G7 that resolves to the root.
-Db7 resolves to C.
+The bII7 is the dominant substitute of the main dominant G7 and resolves to the root.
+Db7 'resolves' to C.

 bIII7 (Eb7) Dominant Substitute SubV7/II

-The bIII7 is the Dominant Substitute of the dominant A7 that resolves to the 2nd degree Dm.
-Eb7 resolves to Dm.
+The bIII7 is the dominant substitute of the dominant A7 and resolves to the 2nd-degree Dm.
+Eb7 resolves to Dm..

 bV7 (Gb7) Dominant Substitute SubV7/IV

-The bV7 is the Dominant Substitute of the dominant C7 that resolves to the 4th degree F. Gb7 resolves to FMaj7.
+The bV7 is the dominant substitute of the dominant C7 and resolves to the 4th-degree F. Gb7 resolves to FMaj7.

 bVI7 (Ab7) Dominant Substitute SubV7/V

-The bVI7 is the Dominant Substitute of the dominant D7 that resolves to the 5th degree G7.
+The bVI7 is the dominant substitute of the dominant D7 and resolves to the 5th-degree G7.
 Ab7 resolves to G7.

 bVII7 (Bb7) Dominant Substitute SubV7/VI

-The bVII7 is the subdominant minor, but it can also be used as a Dominant Substitute of the dominant of the 6th degree E7.
+The bVII7 is the subdominant minor, but we can also use it as the dominant substitute of the 6th-degree E7.
 Bb7 resolves to Am.